isomerpages/gb-assist/pages/solutionrepo/solution929.md

 #### Description

-"Xero is a cloud-based accounting software platform for small and medium sized businesses.
+Xero is a cloud-based accounting software platform for small and medium sized businesses.
 It allows users to work in the same set of books regardless of location or operating system.
-By adopting Xero, unlimited users can log onto the system to perform the accounting works simultaneously, thereby speeding up the whole accounting process."
+By adopting Xero, unlimited users can log onto the system to perform the accounting works simultaneously, thereby speeding up the whole accounting process.

 #### Details of Solution